Literary Evening Celebrating the 800th Anniversary of the School of Medicine

 , , ,

-The long history of the Montpellier-Nîmes Faculty of Medicine is a source of inspiration.
-To mark its eighth centenary, we invite you to join us on Thursday, February 27, starting at 5p.m. , for a literary evening.
+The long history of the Montpellier-Nîmes School of Medicine is a source of inspiration.
+To celebrate its 800th anniversary, we invite you to join us on Thursday, February 27, starting at 5:00 p .m. , for a literary evening.

-One location, two events
+One venue, two events

-This literary evening will be held in the Glafira Ziegelmann amphitheater, which will be inaugurated for the occasion.
-This venue was not chosen at random: the story of this woman, the first female intern in Montpellier and eligible for the agrégation in medicine, is one of the events that have marked the Faculty of Medicine.
-Members of her family will also be present for the occasion, a poetic way of linking past and future history.
+This literary evening will take place in the Glafira Ziegelmann Amphitheater, which will be inaugurated for the occasion.
+The venue was not chosen at random; the story of this woman—Montpellier’s first female resident and the first woman eligible to take the medical certification exam—is one of the events that have left their mark on the Faculty of Medicine.
+Members of her family will also be present for the occasion, a poetic way of connecting the past and the future.

 Presentations, discussions, and book signings

 The evening will then continue, hosted by Dr. Etienne Cuenant, with the presentation of six books related to the history of the Faculty of Medicine.
-Participants will have the opportunity to ask questions to the seven authors who will be present and then take part in a book signing session.
+Attendees will have the opportunity to ask questions of the seven authors in attendance and then participate in a book-signing session.

 Professor François Bonnel

-The first book, written by Professor François Bonnel, "Le musée d’Anatomie de Montpellier : un patrimoine historique" ( The Montpellier Anatomy Museum: a historical heritage), published by Éditions Sauramps Médical, will be available in April 2020 at a price of €59.
-In this work, Professor Bonnel presents and describes the 4,500 anatomical specimens preserved at the Museum of Anatomy from 1794 to 1930.
-The experience does not end there, as a virtual tour is also included.
+The first book, written by Professor François Bonnel, *The Montpellier Anatomy Museum: A Historical Heritage* ( published by Éditions Sauramps Médical ), will be available in April 2020 for €59.
+In this book, Professor Bonnel presents and describes the 4,500 anatomical specimens preserved at the Anatomy Museum from 1794 to 1930.
+The experience doesn’t end there, as a virtual tour is included.

 Professor Jean-Pierre Dedet

-Professor Jean-Pierre Dedet will present his book "Teaching Medicine in Montpellier: a 900-year-long story.
-The Oldest School of Medicine in the Western World," also published by Éditions Sauramps Médical, available in English in February 2020 and in French in May 2020, priced at €35.
-Hereyouwill find the history of the Faculty of Medicine since its creation, which has continued to operate throughout the centuries, even during the darkest hours of history.
+Professor Jean-Pierre Dedet will present his book *Teaching Medicine in Montpellier: A 900-Year-Long Story.
+The Oldest School of Medicine in the Western World,” also published by Éditions Sauramps Médical, available in English in February 2020 and in French in May 2020 for €35.
+Hereyouwill find the history of the Faculty of Medicine since its founding, which has continued to operate throughout the centuries, even during the darkest hours of history.

 Jean-Luc Fabre

-Jean-Luc Fabre will present two of his novels, "La prophétie de Guilhem de Montpellier" ( The Prophecy of Guilhem of Montpellier), available in May 2020, and "La Vénititenne des pénitents blancs" (The Venetian Woman of the White Penitents), published in November 2017 by Éditions Privat, priced at €20 each.
-The first book is a fictionalized account of the history of the city's creation and the arrival of the first doctors and money changers.
-The second story brings to life the great names of the Faculty of Medicine and the Academy of Sciences and Letters of Montpellier in the early 18th century.
+Jean-Luc Fabre will present two of his novels: *La prophétie de Guilhem de Montpellier*, available in May 2020 , and *La Vénitienne des pénitents blancs*, published in November 2017 by Éditions Privat, each priced at €20.
+The first book recounts, in fictionalized form, the history of the city’s founding and the arrival of the first doctors and money changers.
+The second story brings to life the leading figures of the Faculty of Medicine and the Academy of Sciences and Letters of Montpellier in the early 18th century.

 Caroline Fabre-Rousseau

-Written by Caroline Fabre-Rousseau, Elles venaient d’Orembourg (They came from Orembourg), published by Éditions Chèvre-feuille étoilée and available in February 2020 for €17, presents the biographies of two Russian women who came to study medicine in Montpellier at the end of the 19th century: Glafira Zigelmann and Raïssa Lesk Kessek.
+Written by Caroline Fabre-Rousseau, *Elles venaient d’Orembourg* ( published by Éditions Chèvre-feuille étoilée and available in February 2020 for €17) tells the story of two Russian women who came to study medicine in Montpellier in the late 19th century: Glafira Zigelmann and Raïssa Lesk Kessek.

-Finally, written jointly by Professors Jean-Louis Lamarque, Jean-Paul Sénac, and Dr. Elysé Lopez, "Un siècle de Radiologie à Montpellier" (A Century of Radiology in Montpellier), published by Éditions Mimosa Montpellier, will be available in February 2020 for €35.
-It traces the history of electro-radiology and medical imaging in Montpellier from its origins in 1896 to the 2000s.
-In this book,youwill find both the grand history as told by those who made it, richly illustrated, and the smaller stories as told by those who lived it, in images and anecdotes.
+Finally, “A Century of Radiology in Montpellier,” co-authored by Professors Jean-Louis Lamarque, Jean-Paul Sénac, and Dr. Elysé Lopez and published by Éditions Mimosa Montpellier, will be available in February 2020 for €35.
+It traces the history of electro-radiology through to medical imaging in Montpellier, from its origins in 1896 through to the 2000s.
+In this book,youwill find both the grand history, richly illustrated by those who shaped it, and the personal stories, told through images and anecdotes by those who lived through it.

-There will be something for everyone, allowing everyone to immerse themselves in the history of their city and their faculty in a different way!
+So there will be something for everyone, giving everyone a chance to explore the history of their city and their college in a whole new way!

 To experience or relive this evening, you can find it below: